ahsan169/LeadStore/replit.md

-# Lakefront Leadworks
+# Lakefront Leadworks - Intelligent Lead Intelligence Platform

 ## Overview

-A professional B2B marketplace platform for buying and selling Merchant Cash Advance (MCA) leads.
-The platform features multi-tier pricing packages (Gold, Platinum, Diamond, Elite), AI-powered lead quality scoring, secure Stripe payment processing, and automated CSV delivery with expiring download URLs.
-Administrators can upload lead batches, view AI-generated insights, and track sales analytics.
-Buyers can purchase leads based on quality tiers, access purchase history, and download leads securely.
+A sophisticated AI-powered lead enrichment and verification system for Merchant Cash Advance (MCA) leads.
+The platform has been transformed from a simple marketplace into an intelligent system that provides real-time verification, predictive insights, and comprehensive lead intelligence scoring.
+Features simplified 2-tier pricing (Starter $997, Pro $2,997), unified intelligence scoring with 5 sub-scores, real-time API verification using Hunter.io and Numverify, predictive market analysis, and a centralized command center for monitoring all activities.

 ## User Preferences